In Cooperation with ...

 writings, articles, blog posts, and lists of issues emerging from the discussions

-ensuing between the experts as they work up to this panel and beyond.
+ensuing between the experts as they work up to this panel.
 This is a great

 resource to learn about solutions and refine your own thought process on this